AllenAJ/Corona/README.md

 Corona?
 No problem.
 Here are fews tools for remote communications listed below:

-🎯 Dewo, sister tool of @timelyapp.
+🎯 <b>Dewo</b>, sister tool of @timelyapp.
 Reschedules meetings to protect everyone's focus time.
 Works brilliantly for teams scattered across the globe. 👉https://memory.ai/dewo

 📃 Airtable: Helps us shape our ideas on the go. 👉https://airtable.com